 - $1,050 for journals that offer immediate open access or delayed open access with an embargo period of 12 months or less, and do not charge article processing charges (APCs); and

 - $850 for journals that offer immediate open access but charge APCs.

-SSHRC recognizes the importance of increasing access to research results and ensuring that viable Canadian not-for-profit digital content and distribution platform options are available to Canadian researchers and journals.
-Therefore, journals hosted on a Canadian not-for-profit digital content and distribution platform can request, on top of their $30,000 base grant, supplementary funding valued at up to $5,000 per year.
+In addition, as part of the total grant value, the applicant may request up to $5,000 per year.
+Journals hosted on a Canadian not-for-profit digital content and distribution platform can request, on top of their $30,000 base grant, supplementary funding valued at up to $5,000 per year.

 The grant duration is 3 years.